ohpyupi/study.security-plus/physical-security.md

 * Drop celing needs to be removed in a data center room; it can expose potential entry to the room
 * Closed-circuit sensor
   * An alram is triggerd if a window is open
+* FM-200
+  * A fire extinguishing system that is commonly used in data centers and server room to protect the servers from fire